 The kitchens are astonishingly well equipped.
 Besides the things you'd expect (hob, oven, requisite crockery and utensils) we found things like a Bialetti coffee pot and a cake whisk, plus loads of useful extras - baking trays, lasagna dishes, napkins and candles.
 There's a washer/dryer and a a supply of Ecover cleaning products.

-In the barns, your first breakfast is provided as a welcome pack - bread, milk, local bacon and the farm’s free-range eggs.
 If you're staying at Escallonia, you'll get a voucher for a cream tea at Northcott Mouth beach.
 The nearest supermarkets are in Bude or Holsworthy.
 You might also like to take a special trip to Launceston (20-25 minutes’ drive) where you can combine a castle visit with a meat shop at Warrens - one of the best butchers in Cornwall.

 For an evening out, there are plenty of good restaurants within driving distance (Bude's are within walking distance if you're staying in Escallonia).
 For ace Sunday roasts, try the The Smithy Pub at Welcombe; for casual summery dining, try Life’s a Beach at Summerleaze or the Bayview at Widemouth.
 Further afield, we had a fantastic lunch in the lovely garden at the St Kew Inn at St Kew (30 miles), near Trebarwith Strand.